From Signed Networks to Group Graphs: Group Graphs

 \subsection{Node Labels}

 So far I defined group graphs by assigning a group element to each link.
 When a group graph is balanced, it turns out there is also a natural way to label the nodes with a group element.
+Deducing the node labels given the link labels is the main goal when working with the group synchroisation approach to group graphs \citep{KEES03,GK06a,S11e,AMMSS18,AF19,S21e}.

-This result for node labelling can be summarized by the following lemma. \begin{lemma}[Node labels in a balanced group graphs] For a balanced group graph, the nodes may be labelled by group elements in a way that is consistent with the link labels.
+The result for node labelling can be summarized by the following lemma. \begin{lemma}[Node labels in a balanced group graphs] For a balanced group graph, the nodes may be labelled by group elements in a way that is consistent with the link labels.
 That is I may assign $g_v\in \Gcal$ for all $v \in \Ncal$ s.t.\ $g_v = \linkmap(\Scal(v,u)) g_u$ for any semiwalk $\Scal(v,u)$ from node $u$ to node $v$. \end{lemma} One way to prove this lemma is by giving an explicit method to construct these node labels. \begin{proof} I can treat each weakly-connected component independently.
 The algorithm given here is simply repeated for each weakly connected component.
 So without loss of generality I assume our network $\Dcal$ has a single weakly connected component.

 Pick any one source node $r \in \Ncal^\mathrm{(source)} \subseteq \Ncal$ as the root node.
 This root node is assigned the group element $g_r \in \Gcal$ as the node label for $r$.
 This can be any element of the group.